Need help? Call our free Repro Legal Helpline: 844-868-2812

 If/When/How provides technical assistance to reproductive health, rights, and justice organizations, abortion funds, health care providers, law students, and lawyers about abortion laws throughout the United States, including up-to-date information about access to clinical care, self-managed abortion, forced parental involvement laws and judicial bypass, birth justice, and mandated reporting requirements for health care providers.
 The technical assistance we provide includes legal information and trainings.

 We do not sell or provide abortion pills and cannot tell people where to get abortion pills.
 We cannot give medical advice.
+We do not provide financial assistance for abortions.

 We respond to people of all ages, but laws can be different for legal minors.
 This means the answer to your question may depend on your age, and we ask for your age to be able to give you the most accurate information.